Why Meet With Your MLA?

 #8 If you do not hear back from your local MLA office by either phone or email within a week, you need to rinse and repeat this process (steps #5 and #6) once per week until you receive a response and confirmation for a meeting.
 Some MLAs get preoccupied with other matters and responsibilities, and the squeaky wheel tends to get the grease, so to speak.
 Be persistent.

-#9 If after 3 consecutive weeks of requesting a meeting by way of telephone and email you are not replied to, then please contact our Society so we can discuss next steps.
+#9 If you do not receive a reply after 3 consecutive weeks of requesting a meeting by way of telephone and email, then please contact our Society so we can discuss next steps.
 This may involve contacting the BC Office of the Ombudsperson.

 #10 Assuming at some point you do in fact obtain a meeting with your local MLA, you’ll want to present yourself courteously and respectfully; it’s not necessary to be rude or abrasive.
 Remember, though, that your MLA works for you and your community, and you must be firm in communicating the importance of this issue.